12 Customizing Graphs

 Beginning with Origin 2017, you can use the Front or Back toolbar buttons (located in the Object Edit toolbar, or at the top of Layer Selection box in the Layer Management dialog) to bring a layer forward or push it backwards.
 Just as with the previous method by dragging row header in Layer Management, this method swaps layer numbers.

-You can easily add an inset layer with data by clicking the Add Inset Graph With Data button on the Graph toolbar or Graph: New Layer(Axes): Inset With Data (Linked Dimension) .
+You can easily add an inset layer with data by clicking the Add Inset Graph With Data button on the Graph toolbar or Insert: New Layer(Axes): Inset With Data (Linked Dimension) .

 You can copy a layer from one graph window to another graph window.
 Click to select the layer first (a frame shows around the layer).
 Then press Ctrl+C or right-click and choose Copy.
 Click on the target graph window, then right-click to Paste.